The Dudley Greenhouse

 Apply for Seedling Space

 Each winter, The Food Project and the Greenhouse Advisory Committee accept applications from groups interested in growing seedlings for use in gardening projects.
-We will open applications for spring 2021 seedling space in December 2020.
+Applications for 2021 are now closed.